Skip to main content

 Monitor Event Flow

-Track conversation events and ensure they are being properly transmitted to external systems.
+Track call, WebRTC, and conversation events and ensure they are being properly transmitted to external systems.

 Optimize Performance